Kayaking in Maldives

 No pre-visa arrival is required in Maldives.
 All nationalities get a 30-day free visa on arrival provided the following conditions:

-2. What to bring in the country
+2. What to bring to the country

 Water villas in Maldives